 - the ability to add or remove friends/connections.

 As IT continues to permeate into every aspect of our daily lives, there are numerous trends that will impact how innovation in social media app development continues to evolve.
-App developers and publishers should look at these trends for inspiration to create a social media app that assists active users.
+App developers and publishers should look at these trends to get a better idea on how to start a social media site.

 Until recently, the focus of social app development was on building social networks for the desktop environment.
 However, users are turning more and more to social messaging applications that provide instant message features.
 These types of social apps are able to attract big audiences and offer desirable solutions for both individuals and brands, especially when looking at e-commerce and client support.